The Optimal Height of Gutters on a 1-Story House: A Comprehensive Guide

 9. Inspect for Damage

-• While cleaning, check the gutters for signs of damage.
+• While cleaning, check gutters for signs of damage.
 Addressing these issues promptly can prevent larger problems.

 10. Consider Installing Gutter Guards